mxr612/Notes/IELTS/My Speaking Answer.md

 **In your opinion, what are some effective teaching methods that can enhance students’ learning experience?**

 I would say one of the effective method is hands-on learning.
 Nowadays, teachers are more tends to assign homework that allows students to find solutions online by them self in order to solve a given problem.
 In which progress, students are more engaged in understanding the reason choosing the specific orientation in such circumstance, instead of just listening to lectueror and memorize rules.

+## 10. The public

+### Part 1

+**Why do you think chocolate is popular worldwide?**

+Aww, who don't like chocolate!
+It's an ultimate comfort food.
+You can eat it on your own or share with your friends.
+Also, you can just simply eat it or make it into different delicious foods like ice cream, cakes, and cookies.

+**What are the most and least popular apps in China?**

+It depends on what ages you are talking about.
+For younger generations, the red note is highly used, especially by girls because there are latest sharing for fashion, food, and so on.
+For elderly, maybe news apps like RSS subscriptions are the most popular one.
+But when it comes to the least used one, it should belong to apps that the government ask you to install, like the anti-fraud apps.

+**Do you think most people in China can effectively balance their work and personal life?**

+Work-life balance is a universal problem.
+From what I've seen, a lot of people in China are really dedicated to their work and are willing to put their extra effort to get ahead.
+They have a bunch of debts to pay including houses, cars, and nurturing kids.
+They have to bring home the bacon and make ends meet.

+**How do public events contribute to community engagement?**

+Well, public activities bring people together.
+It's a chance for people to mingle, share experience, and exchange opinions.
+For example, a local festival engages all walks of life, allowing them to have fun and feel a sense of belonging to what bigger than them self.

+**What activities can people do in parks and gardens?**

+People may kill their time and enjoy the outdoors in green lands of the city.
+I always find someone is playing tai-chi in the park near my place in the morning.
+Parents also walks their kids after their school to let them burn out energies a bit.
+Overall, it's a good place for outdoors, not only for exercises, but also could be reading and picnics.

+### Part 3 (from Part 2 topics)

+**What negative effects can noise have on people's lives and health?**

+Noise is quite annoying for most of the time.
+It may bother you when you are working, having bad impact in people's mood and mental health.
+If you stay in an environment with high level of noise, it could also influence your acoustic function.
+So it's a must to put on ear plugs when you are going to work or stay in a noisy place.

+**Are there differences in the types of noise people tolerate in different environments (such as at home, at work, or in entertainment venues)?
+Why?**

+It depends on what type of task you are expecting to accomplish in the place.
+At home, people are more tending to let their hair down, so they may expect a quieter environment.
+But when you are working in your office, you may have tolerant to sound like typing or discussing because it's inevitable in work place.
+When you are going out for some fun, you may even seek noise to let off some steam.

+**What kind of culture is popular among the young?**

+There are different type of sub-culture nowadays.
+Young people are being fans of K-pop of J-pop depends on which type of idol they prefer.
+Also, social media influencer are producing cultures based on their opinion and knowledge frame, which is spreading though out the young like a fever.

+**Will people use bikes more or less in cities in the future?**

+That's a tough one.
+Some say modern transportations are taking place of walking and cycling gradually, but ultimately it's impossible.
+The use of bicycle will be limited but common in the future in my view.
+In order to access public transports, you may need a bike to get to a bus or tube station, which may maintain the use of bike.

+**Do you think people are more easily persuaded by those they know well or by strangers?
+Why?**

+It depends on the situation, like what is the topic you are talking about.
+People may more easily be persuaded by acquaintance because of the trust.
+However, they may also be stubborn due to the stereotype, which may not likely happen on strangers.
+So for topics people don't like to think too much, they may just pick friends' brain.
+For topics that they need to contemplate, maybe strangers will provide a totally different perspective and persuade successfully.